Master of Science in Bioinformatics

 or COMP-SCI 371 Database Design, Implementation and Validation

-COMP-SCI 5565Introduction to Statistical Learning3
+COMP-SCI 5565Introduction to Machine Learning3

 COMP-SCI 5566Introduction to Bioinformatics3